awsdocs/aws-php-developers-guide/doc_source/kinesis-example-data-stream.rst

 The following examples show how to:

-* Create an alias using :aws-php-class:`CreateAlias <api-kinesis-2013-12-02.html#createstream>`.
+* Create a data stream using :aws-php-class:`CreateAlias <api-kinesis-1913-12-02.html#createstream>`.
-* Get details about a single data stream using :aws-php-class:`DescribeStream <api-kinesis-2013-12-02.html#describestream>`.
+* Get details about a single data stream using :aws-php-class:`DescribeStream <api-kinesis-1913-12-02.html#describestream>`.
-* List your data streams using :aws-php-class:`ListStreams <api-kinesis-2013-12-02.html#liststreams>`.
+* List existing data streams using :aws-php-class:`ListStreams <api-kinesis-1913-12-02.html#liststreams>`.
-* Send data to a data stream using :aws-php-class:`PutRecord <api-kinesis-2013-12-02.html#putrecord>`.
+* Send data to an existing data stream using :aws-php-class:`PutRecord <api-kinesis-1913-12-02.html#putrecord>`.
-* Delete a data stream using :aws-php-class:`DeleteStream <api-kinesis-2013-12-02.html#deletestream>`.
+* Delete a data stream using :aws-php-class:`DeleteStream <api-kinesis-1913-12-02.html#deletestream>`.

 .. include:: text/git-php-examples.txt